 American, its employees and its customers are all part of a team working together to provide relief and assistance in areas where it is needed.
 American feels strongly that with being a global business comes global responsibility and our collective humanitarian efforts help support the communities in which we all live, work and play.
 Whether it’s partnering with the Red Cross to provide relief, donating to advance breast cancer research and awareness through Susan G. Komen or supporting American Cancer Society, American is focused on helping to provide food, clothing, shelter, health, education and employment to benefit children and/or those afflicted by unexpected adversity.
 We know that together, we can make a difference.

 At the 2015 event, Suzanne George, long-time American employee, spoke about how her 27-year-old daughter’s diagnoses of breast cancer affected the entire family.
 George is a volunteer for American’s Celebrity Golf & Tennis event.
-“The Celebrity Golf event that I had so happily worked on for several years had recently raised 8 million dollars for Komen’s Promise Fund,” George said.
+“The Celebrity Golf event that I had so happily worked on for several years had recently raised $8 million for Komen’s Promise Fund,” George said.
 “The very clinic that now had oversight of our daughter’s treatment was supported by this Komen grant.”

 Last year’s Be Pink campaign marked the first time our combined airline had joined forces for a cause — and it shows.
 Throughout the month of October, American’s team of 100,000 donned pink uniform items, laced up tennis shoes and stood up for the fight against cancer.
 To launch this effort, 20 employee breast cancer survivors came to Fort Worth, Texas, for a fun and meaningful photo shoot.
 Their stories were shared on American’s website, inspiring all of us.